sitrox/schemacop/README_V3.md

 * `Rational`
 * `BigDecimal`

-As some subclasses of `Numeric`, such as `Complex` don't support all required oeprations, only the above list is supported.
+As some subclasses of `Numeric`, such as `Complex` don't support all required operations, only the above list is supported.
 If you need support for additional number classes, please contact the Gem maintainers.